adaptris/interlok-docs/docs/pages/advanced/advanced-solace-ssl.md

----
-title: Interlok SSL with Solace
+# Interlok SSL with Solace

-keywords: interlok
-tags: [advanced]
-sidebar: home_sidebar
-permalink: advanced-solace-ssl.html
-summary: This page describes how to configure Interlok to use SSL with Solace.
+> **Summary:** This page describes how to configure Interlok to use SSL with Solace.
----

 ## Pre-requisites ##